 Crouton also helps to buy in just the right amount and cook it over.
 Because the recipes can be scaled depending on the number of people or portions to be cooked.
 This makes the app a useful alternative to the notes, in which we have certainly all written a recipe or a shopping list.
 As in-app purchases, there is a plus version as well as the option to tip the developers.

-For several years now, SetApp from MacPaw has been offering numerous apps as full versions, completely without advertising or other frills, at a low subscription price.
+SetApp MacPaw has been offering numerous apps as full versions completely without advertising or other frills for a small subscription price for several years.
 You can simply download the programs you need from the collection.
 Updates are included in the price, so you are always up to date.
-So if you want to look at, try out and use even more apps beyond our June recommendations, then take a look at SetApp.
+So if you want to see, try and use even more apps beyond our June recommendations, then take a look at SetApp.
 The offer is available alongside the Mac since last year also for iPhone and iPad.

 After graduating from high school, Johannes completed an apprenticeship as a business assistant specializing in foreign languages.
 But then he decided to research and write, which resulted in his independence.
 For several years he has been working for Sir Apfelot, among others.
 His articles include product introductions, news, manuals, video games, consoles, and more.
 He follows Apple keynotes live via stream.